 ____Read Information carefully and highlight articles when you find relevant details or new vocabulary words.
 You may need to reread some articles so make sure you write down your sources in your bibliography.
 (See above) As you read...

 ___Take notes of the most important and relevant information using an outline, two column notes, or note cards.
 Use the format for two column notes or for note cards given in the attachment at the bottom of this page.
 Put only a few facts on each card so that you can put them in a logical order later.
-Include definitions, quotes, history, components, safety items, how it is used in the real world, and of course the basic science of how this works!
+Include some of these main ideas - basic science (required), history including famous scientists or events, careers that use this type of science and what they do, tools and technology used, vocab definitions, components, safety items, how it is used in the real world, processes used and interesting facts.

-___Write your OWN Research Paper - Use the information and notes to write your own paragraphs.
+___Write your OWN Research Paper - Use the information and notes to write your own essay with intro, closing, main idea paragraphs.
 Write the sentences in your own words or you will be plagiarizing which is illegal.
-It is claiming that someone else's work is your own.write in the past tense and use the third person (The scientist did or has learned) You may use a direct quote, but give that person credit.
+It is claiming that someone else's work is your own.write in the past tense and use the third person (The scientist did or has learned) You may use a direct quote in quotation marks, but give that person credit.
 Some of the main ideas for your paragraphs are listed in the attachment at the bottom of this page.
 A sample of a Research paper rubric is attached below.

 Include an introduction, a paragraph about real world application and conclusion paragraph, as well as paragraphs about things like basic science (definitions, what branch of science, simplest description of how it works), history, how it is made and what it is made of, tools and measurements, types, interesting facts, and how the tools work.
 End with how it impacts us or the application with careers, politics, society or economics.